canro91/canro91.github.io/_posts/2019-11-11-GitGuideForTfsUsers.md

 Instead, every new task needs to go through a review phase using a pull or merge request. _"The author of the task asks to merge his changes into the current codebase"_, hence that name.

 Most of the time, this review is done through a web tool or web interface.
-After the review, the same tool will allow the reviewer to merge the changes to the appropriate branch.
+After the review, the same tool will allow the reviewer to merge the changes to the destination branch.

 ## Reference